 Somewhere quiet and out of the way is probably ideal.
 Set up a study area where you can have access to everything you need.

-Textbooks, notepads, stationery, your printer, etc. Ensure you have lots of light and a good chair to support your back.
+Textbooks, notepads, stationery, your printer, etc. Ensure you have lots of light and a good chair to support your back (Apartment Therapy).

-The more comfortable you are, the longer you’ll be able to study.
+The more comfortable you are, the longer you can study.

 Say goodbye to distractions